ealvaradodev/Making_Magic_Happen/README.md

       python -m pip install -U pip

-if you have already make sure you upgrade you pip
+if you have pip already make sure youf upgrade your pip and then install Django

       pip install Django==2.0.6